alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 ## You need fewer variables

 If you use open source CSS libraries like Bootstrap in some of your web projects, then you know what a huge scss variables file looks like.
 If you have a look at the [variables file of Bootstrap][bootstrap-variables] you will notice that this file alone is about 1300 lines long!
 This is a huge amount of work compared to the 50 variables extracted from the Hey source code.
-If you are working with a small team and want to build a custom design rebuilding a Bootstrap like design system will probably take you ages.
+If you are working with a small team and want to build a custom design, rebuilding a Bootstrap like design system will probably take you ages.

 Let's have a closer look at the Hey variables: